Production Coordinators

 Production-office backbone across Beijing, Shanghai and Hengdian

-Here is how the picture comes together.
-Production planning in China sits inside a deeply set production-office tradition shaped by China Film Group, Huayi Brothers, Bona Film Group, Wanda Pictures, iQIYI Pictures and Tencent Pictures, and the coordinators on our roster have come up through that ecosystem before crossing into the global features, streamer series and branded campaigns that arrive under NRTA and CFCC certification frameworks.
+Production planning in China sits inside a deep production-office tradition shaped by China Film Group, Huayi Brothers, Bona Film Group, Wanda Pictures, iQIYI Pictures and Tencent Pictures.
+The coordinators on our roster came up through that world before moving into the global features, streamer series and branded campaigns that arrive under NRTA and CFCC certification frameworks.

-Here is how this works in practice.
-They run production offices in Beijing's Chaoyang and Haidian districts adjacent to the China Film Group complex, in Shanghai's Xuhui and Pudong production corridors close to the SMG facilities, and in Hengdian World Studios' on-site office network, setting up secure comms kit for distributed crews, drafting bilingual deal memos that satisfy Chinese labour conventions and global payroll structures, and handling the 17 percent VAT-bearing invoicing flow that interacts with Chinese accountants and SAFE foreign-exchange controls on inbound co-production funds.
+They run production offices in Beijing's Chaoyang and Haidian districts next to the China Film Group complex, in Shanghai's Xuhui and Pudong corridors close to the SMG facilities, and in Hengdian World Studios' on-site office network.
+Each office sets up secure communications kit for spread-out crews and drafts bilingual deal memos that meet both Chinese labour conventions and global payroll structures.
+Our team also handles the 17 percent VAT-bearing invoicing flow, which ties into Chinese accountants and SAFE foreign-exchange controls on inbound co-production funds.

-Here is what we have to work with.
-The picture on the ground is more specific.
-Their familiarity with NRTA forms, China Customs ATA carnet procedures for incoming production gear, social insurance (社保), Housing Fund (公积金) and Work Injury Insurance (工伤保险) sign-ups for Chinese crew, and the Ministry of Labour rules covering minors on set means crew and cast forms moves cleanly through a system that global producers always find opaque at first contact.
+On the ground, the detail gets specific.
+Our coordinators know NRTA forms, China Customs ATA carnet steps for incoming production gear, and the social insurance (社保), Housing Fund (公积金) and Work Injury Insurance (工伤保险) sign-ups for Chinese crew.
+They also know the Ministry of Labour rules on minors on set, so crew and cast paperwork moves cleanly through a system that global producers often find opaque at first.

-Here is the layout.
-On a working day, our coordinators drive call-sheet distribution in Mandarin and English, hotel bookings at sites such as the Peninsula and Park Hyatt in Beijing, the Aman and Four Seasons in Shanghai and the on-lot residence at Hengdian, travel itineraries through Beijing Capital, Beijing Daxing, Shanghai Pudong, Shanghai Hongqiao and Guangzhou Baiyun, ATA-carnet preparation for incoming production gear, petty-cash reconciliation in CNY and buy-order tracking with Chinese rental houses servicing China Film Group, Huayi Brothers and the Hengdian and Qingdao Oriental Movie Metropolis studio lots.
+On a working day, our coordinators drive call-sheet distribution in Mandarin and English and book hotels at sites such as the Peninsula and Park Hyatt in Beijing, the Aman and Four Seasons in Shanghai, and the on-lot residence at Hengdian.
+They plan travel through Beijing Capital, Beijing Daxing, Shanghai Pudong, Shanghai Hongqiao and Guangzhou Baiyun, and prepare ATA carnets for incoming production gear.
+The day also covers petty-cash reconciliation in CNY and buy-order tracking with Chinese rental houses that serve China Film Group, Huayi Brothers and the Hengdian and Qingdao Oriental Movie Metropolis studio lots.

-Here is how the work shapes up.
 A few details matter here.
-They liaise with provincial Film Bureaus.
-The CFCC to keep permits aligned with the shooting schedule, manage co-production treaty forms that unlocks the 22-country bilateral framework administered through NRTA, and set up the SAFE filings needed when foreign-currency receipts flow into the Chinese production entity.
-They handle bilingual document control, manage the Chinese commercialisti and tax advisors who track qualifying spend in real time, and keep the office aligned with the line producer's cash-flow forecast week by week.
-We match coordinators based on language profile and prior credits across the Chinese production scene.
+They liaise with provincial Film Bureaus and the CFCC to keep permits in line with the shooting schedule.
+Our coordinators manage the co-production treaty forms that unlock the 22-country bilateral framework run through NRTA, and they set up the SAFE filings needed when foreign-currency receipts flow into the Chinese production entity.
+They handle bilingual document control, work with the Chinese commercialisti and tax advisors who track qualifying spend in real time, and keep the office in line with the line producer's cash-flow forecast week by week.
+We match coordinators by language profile and prior credits across the Chinese production scene.

 ACT 03